Coastal artillery: Norway

 During the Battle of Drøbak Sound in April 1940, the German navy lost the new heavy cruiser Blücher, one of their most modern ships, to a combination of fire from various coastal artillery emplacements, including two obsolete German-made Krupp 280 mm (11 in) guns and equally obsolete Whitehead torpedoes.
 The Blücher had entered the narrow waters of the Oslofjord, carrying 1,000 soldiers and leading a German invasion fleet.
-The first salvo from the Norwegian defenders, fired from Oscarsborg Fortress about 950 meters distance, disabled the center propeller turbine and set her afire.
+The first salvo from the Norwegian defenders, fired from Oscarsborg Fortress about 950 meters away, disabled the center propeller turbine and set her afire.

 Fire from the smaller guns (57 mm to 150 mm) swept her decks and disabled her steering, and she received two torpedo hits before the fires reached her magazines and doomed her.
 As a result, the remainder of the invasion fleet reversed, the Norwegian royal family, parliament and cabinet escaped, and the Norwegian gold reserves were safely removed from the city before it fell.

 Singapore

 Singapore was defended by its famous large-caliber coastal guns, which included one battery of three 15 in guns and one with two 15 in guns.
 Prime Minister Winston Churchill nicknamed the garrison as "The Gibraltar of the East" and the "Lion of the Sea".
 This perhaps compelled the Imperial Japanese Army to launch their invasion of Singapore from the north, via Malaya, in December 1941.

 It is a commonly repeated misconception that Singapore's large-calibre coastal guns were ineffective against the Japanese because they were designed to face south to defend the harbour against naval attack and could not be turned round to face north.
 In fact, most of the guns could be turned, and were indeed fired at the invaders.
 However, the guns were supplied mostly with armour-piercing (AP) shells and few high explosive (HE) shells.
 AP shells were designed to penetrate the hulls of heavily armoured warships and were mostly ineffective against infantry targets.
-Military analysts later estimated that if the guns had been well supplied with HE shells the Japanese attackers would have suffered heavy casualties, but the invasion would not have been prevented by this means alone.
-The guns of Singapore achieved their purpose in deterring a Japanese naval attack as the possibility of an expensive capital ship being sunk made it inadvisable for the Japanese to attack Singapore via the sea.
-The fact that the Japanese army chose to advance down from Thailand through Malaya to take Singapore was a testament for the respect the Japanese had for the coastal artillery at Singapore.
-However, the lack of HE shells rendered Singapore vulnerable to a land based attack from Malaya via the Johore straits.
+Military analysts later estimated that if the guns had been well supplied with HE shells, the Japanese attackers would have suffered heavy casualties, but the invasion would not have been prevented by this means alone.
+The guns of Singapore achieved their purpose in deterring a Japanese naval attack, as the possibility of an expensive capital ship being sunk made it inadvisable for the Japanese to attack Singapore via the sea.
+The fact that the Japanese army chose to advance down from Thailand through Malaya to take Singapore was a testament to the respect the Japanese had for the coastal artillery at Singapore.
+However, the lack of HE shells rendered Singapore vulnerable to a land-based attack from Malaya via the Johore Straits.